petaverse-cloud/pv-docs-site/docs/petority/pets/view-heart-rate.md

 | High      | >120 bpm   |  <li style={{ "color": "#FF0000" }}><span style={{ "color": "#000" }}>Red</span></li> |

 ## Set Up Heart Rate Alerts:
-You may have the option to configure heart rate alerts, so you'll [receive notifications](docs/petority/notification/type) if your pet's heart rate becomes abnormal, enabling you to take timely action.
+You may have the option to configure heart rate alerts, so you'll [receive notifications](docs/petority/notification/type) if your pet's heart rate becomes abnormal, allowing you to take action.
 ## Health Trends:
 The app typically provides insights into your pet's heart rate trends and [historical](/docs/petority/features/health-monitoring) data, helping you track their cardiovascular health over time.